Een kwestie van beweging

 Can you share a success story with us about a rider you treated?

-Do you have tips or advice for riders to maintain their balance and muscle relaxation between sessions, both on and off the horse?
+Do you have any tips or advice for riders to maintain their balance and muscle relaxation between sessions, both on and off the horse?

 - Meer weten over acupunctuur?